 Majestic It offers a variety of services/products for individual clients, corporate and business communities including multi-currency and IBAN accounts that allow to collect and process SEPA and international transfers.
 Corporate clients are able to make transactions with foreign exchanges and perform mass global SWIFT and SEPA payment collections and processing.

 The service is a licensed European payment institution regulated by the Bank of Lithuania and passported into all countries of the European Economic Area.
 They work with clients of reliable and European banks to store client funds.

-Majestic works with ETERBASE exchange to let customers of the latter access and use IBAN accounts for crypto exchange and transactions.
+Majestic works with the ETERBASE exchange to increase liquidity for crypto-related services and allow the usage of IBAN accounts for crypto exchange and transactions.